Pepengineers/PEPEnterfaceToolkit/README.md

 ## :pencil: About

-The **Pepengineers.PEPEnterfaceToolkit** allows you to use data binding to establish a connection between the app UI and the data it displays.
+The **PEPEnterfaceToolkit** allows you to use data binding to establish a connection between the app UI and the data it displays.
 This is a simple and consistent way to achieve clean separation of business logic from UI.
 Use the samples as a starting point for understanding how to utilize the package.

 Key features:
 - Runtime data-binding